Bradfield/pybay2017/readme.md

 ## License

 All rights reserved.
-Exercises and other all other material here is property of the Bradfield School of Computer Science and may not be used in courseware or training material without express permission.
+Exercises and other all other material here is property of the Bradfield School of Computer Science.
+Feel free to share this with other learners, but please don't incorporate any of it into a class or workshop without our permission.